architect/arc.codes/public/intro/powers.md

 - [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) automatically generated least privilege role

 > **Note:** with [Architect Macros](/primitives/macros) all AWS services supported by CloudFormation can be utilized!

-Primitives are important - composable pieces of the framework

-## Tradeoffs in Your Application Architecture

-Limits of using lambda functions

-Core set of AWS Services supported by Architect out of the box, can be extended with Macros and valid CloudFormation.
-Take a look at an example Macro that extends the arc file.

-Architect uses primitives in the .arc file to generate the CloudFormation templates necessary to deploy your code onto AWS. **[Link to CF Playground]**

-Learn about App Primitives and Framework decisions

-EXTERNAL REFERENCE - GOOD WORDS HERE [https://medium.com/@dm03514/devops-architecture-platform-primitives-frameworks-b8f5a7ab7ff5](https://medium.com/@dm03514/devops-architecture-platform-primitives-frameworks-b8f5a7ab7ff5)

-## Differentiators
-Open Source
-Open Parser
-Local Testing
-Portable